savio-santos/NLW-2-FRONTENDWEB/README.md

+The server.zip file is the application's backend project and must be extracted in a separate folder from the frontend project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`
+Installs all dependencies listed in package.json in your local node_modules folder.

 ### `yarn start`